-10 Petition for Appeal (September 29, 2011).
+&lt;sup>10 Petition for Appeal (September 29, 2011).

-11 Agency Answer (November 10, 2011).
+&lt;sup>11 Agency Answer (November 22, 2011).

-12 Agency Motion to Dismiss (July 26, 2013).
+&lt;sup>12 Agency Motion to Dismiss (July 26, 2013).

-13 See Settlemire v.
+&lt;sup>13 See Settlemire v.
 Office of Employee Appeals, 898 A.902 (D.C.
 2006).
 In Settlemire, the District of Columbia Court of Appeals held that a case is moot when the issues presented are no longer "live" or the parties lack "a legally cognizable interest in the outcome."
 Moreover, this Court found that it is well settled that an appeal is moot when while the appeal is pending, an event occurs that renders relief impossible or unnecessary (citing Vaughn v.
 United States, 579 A.2d 170, 175 n.7 (D.C.
 1990)).

-take reasonable steps to prosecute or defend an appeal.
-14 Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:
+Additionally, OEA Rule 621.1 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.
+Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to: